aazz44ss/ConvFPGA/README.md

 ## Architecture of conv_core
 ### Systolic Array
-Broadcasting data from DDR to MAC unit is not friendly for hardware layout, will cause very high latency (20-30 MHz) in order to meet timing requirement.
-Systolic array wihch only pass data from DDR to PE(0), then PE(0) pass data to PE(1), then PE(1) pass data to PE(2) and so on.
-In this way, hardware layout can achieve low latency (130-160 MHz) timing requirement, increase throughput by about 5 times.
+Broadcasting data from DDR to MAC unit is not friendly for hardware layout, will cause very high latency (20-30 MHz clocks) in order to meet timing requirement. <br>
+By using systolic array that pass data from DDR to PE(0) to PE(M-1), hardware layout can achieve low latency (130-160 MHz clocks) timing requirement.
+Can increase throughput by about 5 times compare to broadcast data from DDR. <br>
+Each PE is consist of N multiplier and 4 shift register.

 ### Winograd
-Use 1D winograd to increase through put
+Use 1D winograd to increase throughput

 ![conv_core_arch](/documents/conv_core.png?raw=true "conv_core")